google-research/t5x/docs/models.md

 ##### Converted Mesh Tensorflow checkpoints

-These are the checkpoints from the original
+These are the checkpoints from the
 [Switch Transformer model](https://arxiv.org/abs/2101.03961).

 **Vocabulary:** [cc_all.32000.100extra](gs://t5-data/vocabs/cc_all.32000.100extra)